Production of Chern-Simons bosons in decays of mesons: Introduction

 Searching for new physics, one should keep in mind that among the hidden particles there must be particles that solve the above-mentioned SM problems.
 However, the hidden sector may also contain particles that are not directly related to the solution of an SM problem.
 That is why it is important to look for manifestations of new physics particles at all accessible energy scales.
-In this work we will be interested in GeV-scale new particles.
-It must be assumed that the reason these particles have not yet been discovered experimentally is because they are feebly interacting particles.
-To search for them we need intensity frontier experiments with high-intensity particle beams and large detectors \cite{Beacham:2019nyx}.
-Several such intensity frontier experiments have been proposed in recent years: MATHUSLA \cite{Curtin:2018mvb}, SHiP \cite{Anelli:2015pba,Alekhin:2015byh}, DUNE \cite{Adams:2013qkq}, etc.
+In this work we will be interested in GeV-scale feebly interacting new particles.

 The properties of the new light particles are not yet known.
-They can be scalars (e.g. \cite{Patt:2006fw,Bezrukov:2009yw,Boiarska:2019jym}), pseudoscalars (axion-like particles), see e.g. \cite{Peccei:1977hh, Weinberg:1977ma, Wilczek:1977pj,Choi:2020rgn}, vectors (e.g. \cite{Okun:1982xi,Holdom:1985ag,Langacker:2008yv}), or fermions (e.g. \cite{Asaka:2005pn,Asaka:2005an,Bondarenko:2018ptm}).
+They can be scalars (e.g. \cite{Patt:2006fw,Bezrukov:2009yw,Boiarska:2019jym}), pseudoscalars (axion-like particles), see e.g. \cite{Peccei:1977hh, Weinberg:1977ma, Wilczek:1977pj,Choi:2020rgn}, vectors (e.g. \cite{Okun:1982xi,Holdom:1985ag,Langacker:2008yv}), or fermions (e.g. \cite{Asaka:2005pn,Asaka:2005an,Bondarenko:2018ptm,Boyarsky:2018tvu}).
 Each of these options requires thorough study.
 Discussion of their possible interactions with SM particles (portals) and the available experimental constraints are given e.g. in reviews \cite{Alekhin:2015byh,Curtin:2018mvb}.

 In this paper, we will be interested in consideration of the Chern-Simons portal, which, in our opinion, has received insufficient attention especially concerning experimental search for the Chern-Simons particles.
 In this portal a new vector particle $X_\mu$ couples with the SM gauge fields by the so-called effective Chern-Simons interaction in the form of 4-dimension operators \cite{Antoniadis:2009ze}: